Denby Browning

+Biography

 Browning was born in Carlton, Victoria and attended Carlton College, where he was Dux of Upper IV in 1899, before his acceptance to the University of Melbourne's medical school.
 With the university's football club entering the VFL in 1908, Browning was selected in University's inaugural side, against Essendon at East Melbourne Cricket Ground on 2 May 1908.

 Browning was a regular member of university's side in the 1908 and 1909 seasons but only played four matches in 1910, finishing his VFL career with 38 games and 25 goals.

 Browning graduated in 1911 and moved to Ardrossan, South Australia in 1912 to practice medicine.

 Following the outbreak of World War I, Browning enlisted with the Australian Army Medical Corps on 26 March 1915, gaining the rank of Major and serving with the 4th Light Horse Brigade Field Ambulance.
 Invalided, Browning returned to Australia on 27 July 1917 and was discharged on 9 October 2017.